BEagle1984/silverback/docs/_docs/0-introduction/001-architecture.md

 ---

 Silverback is basically two things:
-* a message bus that can be used to decouple layers or components inside an application
+* a message bus (actually a mediator) that can be used to decouple layers or components inside an application
-* an abstraction over a message broker like Apache Kafka.
+* an abstraction over a message broker like Apache Kafka or RabbitMQ.

 Combining those two fundamental pieces allows to build reactive and resilient microservices, using a very simple and familiar programming model.